About

 Download High Resolution Full Image

-David Yamane is Professor of Sociology at Wake Forest University in Winston-Salem, North Carolina.
+David Yamane is a professor of sociology at Wake Forest University in Winston-Salem, North Carolina.
 He earned his BA (’91) in sociology from the University of California at Berkeley and his MS (’94) and PhD (’98) in sociology from the University of Wisconsin at Madison.
 After teaching at the University of Notre Dame and holding a post-doc at the University of Virginia’s Center on Religion and Democracy, he joined the faculty at Wake Forest in 2005.

 For the first 20 years of his academic career, Professor Yamane specialized in the sociology of religion, a field in which he authored, co-authored, or edited 6 books and 2 major scholarly journals.

-Other recent publications include “Gun Culture 2.0: Evolution and Contours of Defensive Gun Ownership in America,” “Understanding and Misunderstanding American Gun Culture and Violence,” and Concealed Carry Revolution: Liberalizing the Right to Bear Arms in America.
+Other recent publications include “How I Fell for Guns,” “Gun Culture 2.0: Evolution and Contours of Defensive Gun Ownership in America,” “Understanding and Misunderstanding American Gun Culture and Violence,” and Concealed Carry Revolution: Liberalizing the Right to Bear Arms in America.

-Committed to informing public debate and enriching everyday conversations about guns, Professor Yamane shares his thoughts on his blog, gunculture2point0.com and on Twitter at @davidyamane.
-In 2022, he launched a YouTube channel, “Light Over Heat with Professor David Yamane,” on which he posts weekly short videos about issues related to his scholarship.
+Committed to informing public debate and enriching everyday conversations about guns, Professor Yamane shares his thoughts on his Light Over Heat Substack, and on BlueSky and X at @davidyamane.
+In 2022, he launched a YouTube channel, “Light Over Heat with Professor David Yamane,” on which he posts short videos and interviews about issues related to his scholarship.